billsix/programmingFromTheGroundUp/docs/source/instructionsap.rst

    should be carried over to an additional byte.
 If the carry flag is set, that usually means that the destination register could not hold the full result.
-It is up to the programmer to decide on what action to take (i.e. - propogate the result to another byte, signal an error, or ignore it entirely).
+It is up to the programmer to decide on what action to take (i.e. - propagate the result to another byte, signal an error, or ignore it entirely).

 Other flags exist, but they are much less important.